-- Quality of your medical care - are you unhappy with the quality of care you have received (including care in the hospital)? - Respecting your privacy - do you believe that someone did not respect your right to privacy or shared information about you that you feel should be confidential? - Disrespect, poor customer service, or other negative behaviors - has someone been rude or disrespectful to you? - are you unhappy with how Member Services has treated you? - do you feel you are being encouraged to leave our plan? - Waiting times - are you having trouble getting an appointment, or waiting too long to get it? - have you been kept waiting too long by doctors, pharmacists, or other health professionals?
-Or by Member Services or other staff at our plan?
-Examples include waiting too long on the phone, in the waiting room, when getting a prescription, or in the exam room - Cleanliness - are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
+- Quality of your medical care - are you unhappy with the quality of care you have received (including care in the hospital)? - Respecting your privacy - did someone not respect your right to privacy or share confidential information? - Disrespect, poor customer service, or other negative behaviors - has someone been rude or disrespectful to you? - are you unhappy with our Member Services? - do you feel you are being encouraged to leave our plan? - Waiting times - are you having trouble getting an appointment, or waiting too long to get it?

-• Information you get from our plan
+- have you been kept waiting too long by doctors, pharmacists, or other health professionals?
+Or by Member Services or other staff at our plan? - Examples include waiting too long on the phone, in the waiting or exam room, or getting a prescription - Cleanliness - are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office? - Information you get from our plan - did we fail to give you a required notice? - is our written information hard to understand?